Biden looks for a big win in South Carolina’s Democratic primary after pushing for state to go first - The Boston Globe

 COLUMBIA, S.C.
-(AP) — President Joe Biden is looking for an easy win in South Carolina’s Democratic primary that officially kicks off his party’s nominating process on Saturday, validating a new lineup he championed to better empower Black voters who helped revive his once-foundering 2020 campaign.
+(AP) — President Joe Biden is looking for an easy victory Saturday in South Carolina’s Democratic primary that officially kicks off his party’s nominating process, validating a new lineup he championed to better empower Black voters who helped revive his 2020 campaign.

 Biden is overwhelmingly favored against Minnesota Rep. Dean Phillips and self-help author Marianne Williamson.
 Yet the long and sometimes contentious process that saw the Democratic National Committee officially replace Iowa with South Carolina in its presidential primary’s leadoff spot has made what’s unfolding noteworthy.